-Equatorial Guinea, the only former Spanish colony in Sub Saharan Africa, is composed of a mainland, Rio Muni, and small islands including Bioko where the capital Malabo is located, Annobon, Corisco, Elobey, and others.
-According to a 2007-08 United Nations estimate, it is one of the smallest countries on the continent with a population of 562,339 people.
-The country is bound on the north by Cameroon, east and south by Gabon, and west by the Gulf of Guinea.
-It is well endowed with arable land and mineral resources ranging from gold, oil, uranium, diamond, and columbite-tantalite, and notably petroleum discovered in the 1990s.
+Equatorial Guinea (EQG) is an upper middle-income country.
+It is composed of a mainland, Rio Muni, and small islands including Bioko (where the capital Malabo is located), Annobon, Corisco, Elobey, and others.
+Its population was estimated at 1.5 million people in 2021.
+The country is bordered in the north by Cameroon, in the east and south by Gabon, and to the west by the Gulf of Guinea.
+It is well endowed with arable land and mineral resources ranging from gold, uranium, diamond, columbite-tantalite, and gas and oil, discovered in the 1990s.